Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 - Is eligible for one of the Washington apple health programs for which enrollment is mandatory;

 - Resides in an area where enrollment is mandatory; and

-- Is not exempt from managed care enrollment or the agency has not ended the client's managed care enrollment, consistent with WAC 182-538-130.
+- Is not exempt from IMC enrollment and the agency has not ended the client's managed care enrollment, consistent with WAC 182-538-130.

 - American Indian and Alaska native (AI/AN) clients and their descendants may choose one of the following:

-- Enrollment with a managed care organization (MCO) available in their area;
+- Enrollment with a managed care organization (MCO) available in their regional service area;

 - Enrollment with a PCCM provider through a tribal clinic or urban Indian center available in their area; or